dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_c++_reference.rst

         :header: "Argument", "Description"
         :widths: auto

         "*In*, *Out*", "Pointers to input and output arrays, cast as ``pointer`` to ``char``.
-They contain the local portion of the 3D input and output arrays, arranged as a contiguous sequence of numbers according to local grid dimensions and the memory order of initial and final ``grid`` objects respectively."
+They contain the local portion of the 3D input and output arrays, arranged as a contiguous sequence of numbers according to local grid dimensions and the memory order of initial and final ``DataGrid`` objects respectively."

 .. note:: If the transform is out-of-place, then these arrays must be non-overlapping.
 The execution can be performed many times with the same handle and same or different input and output arrays.